henriquesdfaria/undergraduate-final-project-haircutter/README.md

 It was developed using tecnologies like Java 8, Spring Boot, AngularJs.

-We had a short time for study and development, so we dont have unit tests.
+We had a short time for study and development.

 I'll try to adapt this project to Heroku App to show it for you.